DIRECTOR OF COMMUNITY ENGAGEMENT (CONNECTICUT)

 The position is based out of New Haven, but will require travel throughout the state.
 This position is available immediately and applications will be reviewed on a rolling basis.
 Salary is competitive and commensurate with experience and we offer a comprehensive benefits package.

-TO APPLY: Send cover letter, resume and writing sample not to exceed ten pages to firstname.lastname@example.org and include “Connecticut Community Engagement Director - [YOUR NAME]” in the subject line.
+TO APPLY: Send cover letter and resume to email@example.com and include “Director of Community Engagement (Connecticut) - [YOUR NAME]” in the subject line.

 At NECSN, we deeply value the diverse backgrounds and experiences of our staff in strengthening our collective work and mission to deliver a great education to all kids.
 NECSN is an equal opportunity employer and we highly encourage applicants of diverse backgrounds and experiences to apply.